AnthonyKim89/react-ui/docs/APPS.md

 * `name` - The name of the setting property.
 This will match the property name passed to the main app component.
 * `title` - The human-readable name of the setting.
 This will be used as a heading in the settings dialog.
+* `required` - Whether this setting is required by the app to function or not.
+For settings that are required, the user will be asked to provide a value when they add the app to their dashboard.
 * `Editor` - A React component that allows the user to modify the setting value.
 This will be rendered into the settings dialog.
 The component will receive three input props:
    * `currentValue` - The current setting value.
 May be `undefined` if the user hasn't chosen anything yet.
    * `onChange` - A callback that the component should invoke when the user changes the value.
 Called with one argument, which is the new setting value.